-Top 10 Japanese Ichiro Cards for Collectors to Chase
+March to 3,000 Hits!
+Top 10 Japanese Ichiro Cards to Chase

 Ichiro Suzuki, or simply Ichiro, is one of the best pure hitters in the history of baseball.
 He turned a terrific career in Japanese baseball into a storied MLB career, becoming one of the most popular and successful Asian players of all-time.
 While most collectors are familiar with his American baseball cards, a whole different world of Ichiro card collecting exists in the form of products released in Japan, or cards that feature Japanese text.

-When discussing Ichiro's early-releases in Japan, it is important to note the relative rarity and huge reprint and counterfeit market.
-While the listings below will contain information in regards to the potential for fakes, it would be beneficial to treat any Ichiro card from 1993-1995 with considerable scrutiny.
+When discussing Ichiro's earliest releases, it is important to note the relative rarity and reprint and counterfeit market.
+While the listings below will contain information about the potential for fakes, it would be beneficial to treat any Ichiro card from 1993-1995 with considerable scrutiny.

 Top Ichiro Japanese Cards